hibatillah/hibatillah/README.md

-Student👨🏻‍💻 of Bachelor Applied of Information Systems at [Politeknik Caltex Riau](https://pcr.ac.id). <br>
+Bachelor Applied of Science in Information Systems at [Politeknik Caltex Riau](https://pcr.ac.id). <br>
 Interested, passionate, and knowledgeable in frontend development🔥 and love to design🎲